 - freshly ground black pepper

 - Preheat the oven to 400ºF and move your oven rack to a low setting, so the cauliflower will be at least 4 to 6 inches away from the top heating element.
 Trim the bottom of the cauliflower, slicing the core so it's flush with the bottom of the rest of the cauliflower head and will stand up evenly when placed in a pan.
 Carefully remove any leaves from the bottom, without cutting off the florets.
 Rinse the cauliflower well (I like to rinse the bottom after the leaves have been cut off, to make sure there are no tiny bugs inside) and pat well to dry.

 - In a small bowl, mix together 3 tablespoons of olive oil, the salt, garlic powder, lemon juice and several grinds of black pepper.
-Use a pastry brush to stir it together, then flip the cauliflower upside down and brush the bottom of the cauliflower head with roughly half the mixture.
-Shake and turn the cauliflower head to help distribute the seasoning inside.
+Use a pastry brush to stir it together.
+Place the cauliflower in a rimmed baking sheet or cast iron skillet, and flip it upside down so you can brush the bottom of the cauliflower head with roughly half the mixture.
+Shake the cauliflower to help distribute the seasoning inside.

 - Flip the cauliflower head back over, and brush the entire outside with the remaining olive oil mixture.
 Be sure to use any excess that has dripped into the pan, too.
 Pour 1/4 cup of water into the bottom of the pan, then place the pan in the oven and roast for 60 minutes.